 If the zoom range isn’t very wide, does the manufacturer make wide-angle or telephoto adaptors to fit to the front of the lens?

 How close can the camera focus?
 What’s the widest aperture?
 (A low number, like f/2 or f/1.7, lets more light in so you can use the camera in dark conditions or get shallow focus effects).

 Is the built-in microphone good?
 Is there a headphone socket so you can listen to the sound while you film?
 Can you plug in an separate microphone?
 (If you want to be able to use pro microphones, you need a camera with three-pin XLR inputs).

-Larger is sometimes, but not always, better.
+Larger is better – up to a point.
 The bigger sensors in HDSLRs, mirrorless cameras and large sensor video cameras are are usually better in low light, and let you get shallow focus effects.
 They also let you use smaller apertures without diffraction softening your image.
 But for news and events shooters, the greater depth of field you get from a small-sensor camera can be useful.

-Does the camera record in a format that your editing program can handle?
-Is the format easy to edit with?
+Check that the camera records in a format that your editing program can handle.

 Things to ignore

 Special effects.
 If you want them, add them when you edit the film.

 Digital zoom.
 ‘200x digital zoom’ sounds great, but it’s just a way of electronically blowing up the middle of the image.
 It makes the picture quality worse, so you shouldn’t use it.
 Only the optical zoom counts.

 Megapixels.
 This tells you how many million light-capturing pixels there are in the sensor.
 More megapixels are supposed to be better for big prints, but they don’t make video any better.
 (Full HD video is only 2 megapixels and even Ultra HD 4K is only 8MP).
 More megapixels on a small sensor may mean that the camera is worse in low light.